mreid/markreidname-hakyll/index.markdown

 # Welcome   ![Photo of Mark Reid drinking a coffee](/pics/mark_reid.jpg)

-I'm Mark Reid, a 30-something Australian, academic, husband, programmer, father, snow/skateboarder, and web-nerd—amongst other things.
+I'm Mark Reid, an Australian academic, husband, programmer, father, snowboarder, music-maker—amongst other things.
 You can find out more about me by poking around the links above and below.

 <div class="section">